- GRANT AGREEMENT: 792050 — Pro-Enrich — H2020-BBI-JTI-2017

 - PARTNER AND PROJECT COORDINATOR: TEKNOLOGISK INSTITUT (DTI) (Denmark)

 - PARTNERS: BANGOR UNIVERSITY (BANGOR) (UK); InnoRenew CoE (Slovenia); GEA WESTFALIA SEPARATOR GROUP GMBH (WSPC) (Germany); ANECOOP SOCIEDAD COOPERATIVA (ANECOOP) (Spain); TAILORZYME APS (Tailorzyme) (Denmark); AGRO BUSINESS PARK AS (ABP) (Denmark); EMMELEV AS (Emmelev A/S) (Denmark); VERTECH GROUP (VERTECH) (France); FRANKA MARZI (Franka Marzi) (Slovenia); CHIMAR HELLAS AE (CHIMAR) (Greece); EURIZON SL (Innovarum) (Spain); OLIVAR DE SEGURA, S.COOP.AND.
-(Olivar) (Spain); MARS GMBH (MARS GMBH) (Germany); NATAC BIOTECH SL (NATAC) (France); G. C. HAHN AND COMPANY LIMITED (Tate & Lyle) (UK)
+(Olivar) (Spain); MARS GMBH (MARS GMBH) (Germany); NATAC BIOTECH SL (NATAC) (Spain); G. C. HAHN AND COMPANY LIMITED (Tate & Lyle) (UK)

 Summary of the project